Heart and Vascular Institute Patient Stories

 Annette Amendola has a lot of experience recognizing signs and symptoms of a more serious heart problem.
 She is trained as a critical care nurse, and she also has experienced a lot of loss of people in her life related to heart conditions.

-Under the treatment of Dr. Kondapaneni, Annette received her correct diagnosis and started a plan that has led her to riding a bike again and being able to attend her daughter’s wedding.
+Under the treatment of her Heart and Vascular Institute cardiologist, Annette received her correct diagnosis and started a plan that has led her to riding a bike again and being able to attend her daughter’s wedding.

 “If your physical complaints aren’t being acknowledged, seek second opinions,” said Annette.
 “When it comes to your heart, don’t be complacent.”